English

 This trail focuses on the most famous works from each department.

-Mona Lisa Venus de Milo Winged Victory of Samothrace Liberty Leading the People The Raft of the Medusa The Lacemaker
+Mona Lisa, Venus de Milo, Winged Victory of Samothrace, Liberty Leading the People, The Raft of the Medusa, and The Lacemaker

 First-time visitors who want to focus on the most iconic pieces